 - Non-Ironic Clown: Sparky, a fireman-clown who gives fire safety tips and comes off as gruff, irritable and a bit bossy.
 He also seems to view fire safety as a basis for some sort of pyramid scheme.Sparky: At the end of our message we have to take the Sparky Pledge...Repeat after me: "I promise Sparky when I go home today, I will tell two people what Sparky had to say".

 - One-Book Author: This series is Copiously Credited Creator John Horton's only IMDb credit, though he's known to have worked on other shows (including one of the 80s revivals of The Dick Cavett Show).
 In fact, the whole show is shrouded in mystery, with hardly any solid info about it or any of its participants on the Web.
-About all that can be stated for certain is that it was produced in Southern California in 1987, released direct to VHS, and offered up in syndication to low-power UHF TV stations shortly afterwards (whether any of them were desperate enough to air this show is unknown).
+About all that can be stated for certain is that it was produced in Southern California in 1987, released direct to VHS, and offered up in syndication to low-power UHF TV stations shortly afterwards (though there's no record of any stations actually airing it).

 - Puppet Shows: Of the educational variety.